 A BPH obtains all power from an upstream port and often contains an embedded function.
 It must power up with less than 100 mA.
 The BPH usually has one embedded function, and power is always available to the controller of the hub.
-If the embedded function and hub require more than 100 mA on power up, keep the power to the embedded function off until enumeration is completed.
-This can be accomplished by removing power or by shutting off the clock to the embedded function.
-Power-switching the embedded function is not necessary if the aggregate power draw for the function and controller is less than 100 mA.
-The total current drawn by the buspowered device is the sum of the current to the controller, the embedded function, and the downstream ports, and it is limited to 500 mA from an upstream port.
+If the embedded function and hub require more than 100 mA on power up, the power to the embedded function may need to be kept off until enumeration is completed.
+This is accomplished by removing power or by shutting off the clock to the embedded function.
+Power switching the embedded function is not necessary if the aggregate power draw for the function and controller is less than 100 mA.
+The total current drawn by the bus-powered device is the sum of the current to the controller, the embedded function, and the downstream ports, and it is limited to 500 mA from an upstream port.